-The trend in newly diagnosed SUD beneficiaries between the pre- and post-waiver period is higher than the trend in the total diagnosed SUD population.
+The trend in newly diagnosed SUD beneficiaries between the pre- and post-waiver period increased, but at a rate lower than the trend in the total diagnosed SUD population.
 This suggest that that providers are increasing the proportion of SUD beneficiaries being flagged with a SUD diagnosis when seeking care.
 The SUD population however, continues to grow year over year despite prevention and early intervention efforts.